Amalgamating poset extensions and generating free lattices: Building free lattices

+The situation is presented as Figure \ref{F:iter}. $\cA$ is the object part of the colimit of the chain $\cA_0,\cA_1,\ldots$ as made precise in Theorem \ref{T:isColimit} later.
+For this we will need some technical results.
 The next lemma simply phrases the construction given at the start of this section in terms of a \emph{diagram}, in the categorical sense, and says that the maps in the resulting colimit are $(\cU_n,\cD_n)$-embeddings for all $n\in\omega$.